 The name of the variety can be replaced by a synonym.
 A trade name3 can only be given in addition to the variety or the synonym.

-“Mixture of {name of produce}” or equivalent denomination, in the case of a mixture of distinctly different [species,] varieties, commercial types and/or colours of the same species, names of the different varieties’ commercial types and/or colours, if the produce is not visible from the outside.
+“Mixture of {name of produce}” or equivalent denomination, in the case of a mixture of distinctly different species, varieties, commercial types and/or colours of the same species, names of the different varieties’ commercial types and/or colours, if the produce is not visible from the outside.

 Origin of produce